777arc/textbook/content/pluto_intro.rst

 1. If running OSX, within OSX, not the VM, in system preferences, enable "kernel extensions".
 Then install HoRNDIS (you may need to reboot after).
 2. If running Windows, install this driver: https://github.com/analogdevicesinc/plutosdr-m2k-drivers-win/releases/download/v0.7/PlutoSDR-M2k-USB-Drivers.exe
 3. If running Linux you shouldn't have to do anything special
-4. Plug Pluto into the host machine over USB, make sure to use middle port on Pluto.
+4. Plug Pluto into the host machine over USB, make sure to use middle USB port on Pluto, the other one is power only.
 It should create a virtual network adapter, i.e. the Pluto appears like a USB ethernet adapter
 5. On the host machine (not VM), open a terminal or whatever ping tool you want and ping 192.168.2.1.
 If that doesn't work stop here, and debug the network interface.
 6. Within the VM, open a new terminal
 7. Ping 192.168.2.1.
 If that doesn't work stop here and debug.
 If the ping works then you should be good to go, assuming 192.168.2.1 was actually the Pluto and not some random computer on the network (unlikely but possible)